nasa/Common-Metadata-Repository/legacy-migration/providers/README.md

 `python3 migrate.py`

-## Run Migration With Ingesting
+## Run Migration With Ingesting to validate metadata

 We pass a flag for the migration script to try to ingest the provider metadata documents into a CMR env
-Note: this is always done locally for validation purposes and so a CMR env must be running on your machine.
+Note: this is always done locally for validation purposes and so a CMR env/instance must be running on your machine.

+The example below would attempt to ingest all of the sit providers from legacy services into your local CMR (sit is default with the env flag)
 `python3 migrate.py --ingest`